Track Scott's sponsored bills, co-sponsored legislation, and voting record

 The "Protecting Taxpayers Wallets Act of 2025" mandates that federal agencies charge labor organizations representing their employees quarterly fees for the use of agency resources and union time.
 These fees are calculated based on the value of the resources used and the hourly rate of labor representatives, with strict penalties for non-payment, including the potential loss of union certification.
 Agencies are required to track union time accurately and agency Inspectors General must evaluate compliance with these requirements every two years.
 The payments collected will be deposited into the Treasury's general fund.

-Prohibits individuals convicted of federal or state capital crimes from being interred or memorialized in national cemeteries and directs the removal of George E. Siple's remains from Indiantown Gap National Cemetery.
+This Act prohibits the interment or memorialization of individuals who committed federal or state capital crimes in national cemeteries and mandates the disinterment of George E. Siple from Indiantown Gap National Cemetery.

 Scott Perry